Eleanor Zaimis: Career

-She worked with William Paton on methonium compounds and synthesized the remaining members of what is referred to as the methonium series, including compounds such as hexamethonium and decamethonium.
+Her outstanding worked (with William Paton) was on methonium compounds and synthesized the remaining members of what is referred to as the methonium series, including compounds such as hexamethonium and decamethonium.
+Both of these compounds are important in medicine, the first is used for hypertension and the second is used by anaesthetists to control muscles.
 She was one of the first scientists to realize the importance of researching the chronic effect of minimal drug use, as well as the acute effect.

+Death and legacy

+She died in 1982 and she was elected to the British Pharmacological Society Hall of Fame in 2015.